KateChuu/MyProject/README.md

 which are arbitrator, hierarchy and Chandy.
 I completed this project when I was a junior.

+6. object-oriented_programming
+This file contains all the lectures, homework and code of the course 'Object-oriented programming'.
+The course foucused on cleaning, visualizing, analyzing data, and the introduction of machine learning.
+All the programs were write in Python.
+I took this course when I was a senior.

+Finally, 'Introduction of python', 'Introduction of data science' and 'Applied plotting, charting & data represetation' are the coursera tutorials I took online.

 Thanks for visiting!
-Every comments and suggestion are welcomed!
+Any comments and suggestion are appreciated!